 Children age 10 and up

 Many children come into care at ages 10 and up.
 They need love and care as much as younger children and can be one of the most rewarding age groups to look after.

-To achieve their best, these children will need guidance from reliable, patient foster carers.
-They may be behind in school work.
-They may need help developing social skills so they can build friendships and become well-rounded adults.
+To achieve their best, these children will need guidance and support from reliable, patient and empathetic foster carers.
+They may have experienced significant trauma, neglect or loss and will need help overcoming this.
+They may be behind in school work and need support developing social skills so they can build friendships and become well-rounded adults.